Chapter 6 Introduction to the Command Line

 Is the number of lines similar between

-?
+potter.txtandmodified_file.txt?
 Very briefly justify your answer.

 - Extract all the lines that say

-into a new file calledpotter_lines.txt
+Potterfrompotter.txtinto a new file calledpotter_lines.txt.

 Question 18